 - In some cases, constipation can negatively affect the veins as it causes congestion in the pelvic zone and worsens circulation.
 You’ll need to regulate your intestines.

-- These medicinal plants can also be applied topically as essential oils, mixed with a vegetable oil as a base (like almond, coconut, sesame, etc.).
+- You can apply these medicinal plants topically as essential oils.
+You should mix them with vegetable oil as a base (like almond, coconut, sesame, etc.).

 - Fighting sedentarism is essential.
 You should exercise or walk at least a kilometer every day.